 Getting over anxiety requires four steps: 1/ Awareness, 2/ Understanding, 3/ Questioning, and 4/ Action.
 Once you recognize that you are feeling anxious, ask yourself “What is this anxiety trying to tell me?”, and “Is it true?’.
 Next, try and figure out “What do I really need?”, and “How can I get it?”
 Then make a plan and take steps every day to achieve your goal.

 Breaking free from anxiety takes practice and can be challenging.
 You have to learn to believe in yourself more and to act, especially when anxiety is telling you not to.
 You likely need to learn physical and mental strategies that calm your body and enable you to think more rationally.
 Feeling calmer in the moment allows you to make decisions and take action that in the long run will help you take back your life from anxiety.

 Need more help dealing with Anxiety?
-Visit my Stress & Anxiety Counselling web page
+Visit my Stress & Anxiety Counseling web page

-Glynis Sherwood – MEd, Canadian Certified Counsellor, Registered Clinical Counsellor, Certified Addictions Counsellor is a Psychotherapist specializing in recovery from Chronic Anxiety, Complex Grief, Family Scapegoating, Couples Counselling and Love Addiction.
+Glynis Sherwood – MEd, Canadian Certified Counselor, Registered Clinical Counselor, Certified Addictions Counselor is a Psychotherapist specializing in recovery from Chronic Anxiety, Complex Grief, Family Scapegoating, Couples Counseling and Love Addiction.